SophieDeBenedetto/phoenix-pair/post.md

 ### The Domain Model

-Our app is pretty simple (so far).
-We have a User model and table and a Challenge model and table.
-A challenge consists of a prompt and a response.
+Our app is pretty simple.
+We have a `User` model and table and a `Challenge` model and table.
+A challenge consists of a `prompt` and a `response`.

 A user can come and go from a challenge room, so there isn't an enforced relationship between users and challenges.
-In other words, user's do not belong to challenges or vice versa.
+In other words, users do not belong to challenges or vice versa.

+## Part I: Real-Time Features with Phoenix Channels

+We'll start with our first real-time feature: collaborative text-editing.
+Before we can use Phoenix Channels to build this feature, let's learn what they are and how they work.

 ## What are Phoenix Channels?